 - Coronavirus (COVID-19) - How to get financial help - Easy English (PDF)

 - Coronavirus (COVID-19) - How to get financial help - Easy English (Word)

 Emergency relief packages

-A coronavirus emergency relief package is free for people who have to self-isolate because they have coronavirus.
+A coronavirus emergency relief package is free for people who have to self-isolate because they have coronavirus (COVID 19).
 Read this factsheet to find out more about emergency relief packages.

-- Coronavirus - emergency relief packages - easy read version (PDF)
+- Coronavirus - emergency relief packages - Easy English version (PDF)

 - Coronavirus - emergency relief packages - easy read version - accessible (Word)

 Access to additional phone data and affordable internet

 Many of the phone and internet services are providing free data top ups during this time.
 Check with your plan provider to see what they offer.

 It is important to look after your mental health during the coronavirus (COVID-19) pandemic.